zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

 - `ingest_data`: This step will ingest the data from the source and return a data frame; the CSV file is in the `data` folder.
 - `clean_data`: This step will clean the data and remove the unwanted columns.
 It removes columns that contribute less to the target variable and fills null values with mean.
 - `model_train`: This step will train different models like XGBoost, LightGBM, and random forest.
 I am also using MLflow to track our model performance, parameters, and metrics and for saving the model.
-- `evaluation`: This step will evaluate the model and save the metrics using MLflow auto logging into the Artifact store.
-Auto logging can be used to compare the performance of different models and decide to select the best model.
-It will also help in doing an error analysis of our model chosen.
+- `evaluation`: This step will evaluate the model and save the metrics using MLflow auto-logging into the Artifact store.
+Auto-logging can be used to compare the performance of different models and decide to select the best model.
+It will also help in doing an error analysis of our chosen model.

-We have another pipeline, the `deployment_pipeline.py`, that extends the training pipeline, and implements a continuous deployment workflow.
+We have another pipeline, defined in `deployment_pipeline.py`, that extends the training pipeline and implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets our evaluation criteria.
-The criteria that we have chosen is a configurable threshold on the [mean squared error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html#sklearn.metrics.mean_squared_error) of the training.
+The criterion that we have chosen is a configurable threshold on the [mean squared error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html#sklearn.metrics.mean_squared_error) of the training.

 ```python
 deployment = continuous_deployment_pipeline(